 A "credit-builder loan" is designed solely to help you build good credit.
 Some credit unions, community banks, and a few online lenders offer these types of loans.

-You fill out an application and, after you're approved for the loan, the borrowed money is deposited in a savings account or a CD and held as collateral.
+You fill out an application, and after being approved for the loan, the borrowed money is deposited in a savings account or a CD and held as collateral.
 So, you don't get access to the money initially.
 The loan amount is typically small, around $500 to $3,000, and lasts 12, 18, or 24 months.
 You make monthly payments on the loan, and the lender reports those payments to the credit reporting bureaus.
 Once you pay off the loan, you may access the money in the account.

 These loans are usually a win-win for the borrower and lender: you get better credit scores, and the lender doesn't have to shoulder much risk because it can simply reclaim the funds in the account if you default on the loan.
 But if you don't make the payment by the due date each month, the lender will report the late or missed payment to the credit reporting agencies, and your credit won't improve.

 You'll want to make sure that the lender will report the account to the national credit reporting agencies.
 Otherwise, the account won't help you build your credit.